 Financial Aid Verification

-The purpose of verification is to verify that certain information on the FAFSA is correct.
+The purpose of financial aid verification is to verify that certain information on the Free Application for Federal Student Aid (FAFSA) is correct.
 Most students selected for this process are done so randomly by the U.S. Department of Education.

 We encourage students to only submit documentation that is being requested.
 Submitting documents that are NOT requested by our office may cause a delay or temporary cancellation of your financial aid award.